HughesyHugh/HughesyHugh.github.io/README.md

 # HughesyHugh.github.io

-This GitHub Pages site will be my personal site and experimental project portfolio homepage
+This GitHub Pages site will be my personal site and a directory of my projects.
+Until I develop more blog/article-style functionality on the site, this readme will serve the purpose of outlining my development progress.

-Short term aims:
+Aims:

-Develop better understanding of HTML, CSS, and JavaScript.
+1. Solidify my understanding of HTML and CSS.

-Incrementally improve the project site with additional functionality /
+2. Develop additional familiarity with organising the project files to a more professional standard.

+3. Further my knowledge of JavaScript by building web apps, hosting them online and linking to them from this website.

+4. As I undertake courses of varied technologies I'll will upload course projects also.